Page Reviewed / Updated - Jan. 2017

 This Nebraska Medicaid waiver is designed to help the elderly remain living independently or in assisted living residences instead of in nursing home facilities by providing care services and skills training.
-Institutional care is extremely expensive to the state as well as less desirable for the care recipient, therefore the Aged and Disabled Waiver achieves the dual objectives of reducing costs and increasing the participant's quality of life.
+Institutional care is extremely expensive to the state of Nebraska as well as less desirable for care recipients, therefore the Aged and Disabled Waiver achieves the dual objectives of reducing costs for the state and increasing the participant's quality of life.

-There are public and private Medicaid planning experts that help families prepare for their Medicaid applications.
+There are public and private Medicaid planning experts that help families prepare for the Medicaid application process.
 If one is unsure regarding their financial eligibility, it is recommended they find assistance qualifying for Medicaid prior to application.
 Read about assistance options.

 While individual services are determined case by case, potential benefits include the following:

 There are no geographic limitations on the availability of the Aged and Disabled Waiver in Nebraska.
 However, it was designed to accommodate a specific number of individuals.
 This number changes fairly frequently, upon last review it was approved for 7,200 individuals.
 Should the number of eligibility applicants exceed the available slots, a waiting list may be created or in Medicaid parlance "Services Registry".
 Fortunately, in past years Nebraska has not experienced much, if any, waiting periods for waiver participants.

 To find additional information, click here.
 To apply for the program, contact Nebraska Department of Health & Human Services by calling 800-358-8802.
 One can also download a list of local offices by county.